finndx/webserver2srcp/README.md

 > The default UDP Port to be created for StationList is 8430.
 If you want to have it on other port, you need to define it manually with the -u switch.
 If you want it to be running on port 8555 for example, please add `-u 8555` option to your command.

 > [!CAUTION]
-> Bandwidth handlind is implemented in a different way for TEF and XDR receivers.
+> Bandwidth handling is implemented in a different way for TEF and XDR receivers.
 If you're using Webserver2srcp with a Sony XDR receiver unit, be sure to set also the receiver type with the `-r x` option.
 For a TEF receiver you don't need to add anything - it is a default.

 ### Short instructions for downloading and setting up StationList